memoherreraacosta/PoliticalSentimentAnalysis/README.md

 # Conclusion

 We conclude that not all the results are accurate, one of the main problems of the analysis is the sarcasm.
 Is hard to analyze wether a comment has a positive or negative reference when they write in a sarcastic way.
 This style can be described as a [Black Swan effect](https://en.wikipedia.org/wiki/Black_swan_theory) in the Data Analysis stage.
+We also know that the project is in development, so there are methods and implementantions that can be improved so the algorithm can be more accurate when it define a posture.